RoseLeighton/HackableDEF/md/tmp.md

 the characteristics found in the various examples in a neat list of
-characteristics: hackers are not mere users of technology, but active creators, shapers, and benders of media technologies as well as the relationships mediated through them (see also: (Levy, 2001; Roszak, 1986).
-They like to tinker with technology, while deferring centralized authority.
-They cooperate on projects for a common good and prefer messy iterative operations above master plans.
+characteristics: hackers are not mere users of technology, but active creators, shapers, and benders of media technologies as well as the relationships mediated through them (see also: Levy, 2001; Roszak, 1986).
+They like to tinker with technology, cooperate on projects for a common good and prefer messy iterative operations above master plans.
 Hacking, in other words, refers to the process of clever or playful appropriation of existing technologies or infrastructures, and bending the operation of a